Megalodon: Range and habitat

-Fossil remains show a trend for specimens to be larger on average in the Southern Hemisphere than in the Northern, with mean lengths of 11.6 and 9.6 m, respectively; and also larger in the Pacific than the Atlantic, with mean lengths of 10.9 and 9.5 m respectively.
-They do not suggest any trend of changing body size with absolute latitude, or of change in size over time (although the Carcharocles lineage in general is thought to display a trend of increasing size over time).
-The overall modal length has been estimated at 10.5 m, with the length distribution skewed towards larger individuals, suggesting an ecological or competitive advantage for larger body size.
+Fossil remains show a trend for specimens to be larger on average in the Southern Hemisphere than in the Northern, with mean lengths of 11.6 and 9.6 meters (38 and 31 ft), respectively; and also larger in the Pacific than the Atlantic, with mean lengths of 10.9 and 9.5 meters (36 and 31 ft) respectively.
+They do not suggest any trend of changing body size with absolute latitude, or of change in size over time (although the Otodus lineage in general is thought to display a trend of increasing size over time).
+The overall modal length has been estimated at 10.5 meters (34 ft), with the length distribution skewed towards larger individuals, suggesting an ecological or competitive advantage for larger body size.

+Shimada et al. (2023) stated that, based on examined specimens of O. megalodon from the Late Miocene of the Western Pacific and Early Pliocene of the Eastern Atlantic, that it exhibited Bergmann's rule, that larger organisms are found in colder climates and smaller organisms in warmer climates.
+However, Ferrón et al. (2026) re-evaluated the dataset from the 2023 study and found no evidence of a significant relationship between sea-surface temperatures and body size in O. megalodon.
+Their analysis instead found the fossil assemblages supporting small-bodied specimens to be juvenile-dominated nurseries.

+Herraiz et al. (2026) found no evidence of a significant differences of body size of members of Atlantic and Mediterranean populations other than the one known from the Miocene strata from the Reverté quarries of Spain, which was interpreted as a nursery.